alifirhas/cmdk-revision/src/503-519/504-Real-sacrifice-ritual.md

 When Tyrael felt puzzled, another piece of new information was sent over.
 Tyrael took a look and found that it was another report of a member of the Horadrim Brotherhood who frustrated the sacrifice ceremony.
 The difference between the report is that the reporter actually recorded the scene with a photo-taking stone and sent it together.

 Through this picture stone, Tyrael finally saw the scene of the scene.
-As a high-level archangel, he is naturally proficient in various demonic languages ​​and characters.
+As a upper rank archangel, he is naturally proficient in various demonic languages ​​and characters.
 After he carefully identified the magic circle in the picture, gradually His face became more and more surprised.

 "Holy light is on!
 This...this ritual wants to summon, it is not Mephisto, King of Hatred!?"
 Tyrael's eyes widened "It's...but a demon outside the territory!?"